JobLine Listings

 Be sure to indicate how many two-week postings you wish.
 A two-week posting costs $40 per job advertised.
 Jobline postings are provided at no charge to MLA Institutional Members and to libraries that provide individual memberships for all their trustees.
 Ads should be included in or attached to your e-mail message.
 Ads shall not be edited but posted as received.
 When ads are posted below, a confirmation message and invoice will be e-mailed to sender.
 Payment is due upon receipt.

-Executive Director, Jefferson County Library, High Ridge, MO
+Branch Manager, Jefferson County Library, Northwest Branch, High Ridge, MO

 Minimum Job Requirements: